JulianHeissinger/2BHIF-WMC-Project/README.md

 # 2BHIF-WMC-Project
-Our (Marko, Paul, Luka and me) project repository.
+Our (Marko, Paul, Luka and Julian) project repository.